 Targeted outcome Strategic Risk Activity Lead Officer Completion date 1.
 Additional Services and care required during the COVID19 pandemic and afterwards is provided to preserve life.
 Resource limitations and the ability to mobilise services at speed places people and businesses at a higher risk of failure and loss.
 Failure to deliver the Commercial Strategy within agreed timescales and to levels approved by Council within the Financial Strategy prevents the Council from meeting savings targets and corporate outcomes.
 Impact of Covid19 and Brexit.
 Refresh strategies and policies impacted on by COVID19 (e.g. Commercial, Economic Growth, Asset Management, Home Working, Code of Governance, Digital and Financial).
 Identifying ongoing responsibilities and design of services to sustain their delivery.
 Reprioritise plans and resources to deliver services and reflect health needs recognising the fluid longer term strategic needs impacting on capacity.
-All Directors March 2021 Work with business owners to provide advice and support and signpost where help is available.
-Clear communication plans to ensure 2.
-Funding is available to Initial Government Grant not enough that everyone remains focused and engaged in delivering Council objectives.
-Clear management and monitoring of Director of March 2021 respond to COVID-19 to meet all additional spending across the financial impact of COVID19 and Finance
+Work with business owners to provide advice and support and signpost where help is available.
+Clear communication plans to ensure that everyone remains focused and engaged in delivering Council objectives.
+All Directors March 2021 2.
+Funding is available to respond to COVID-19 Initial Government Grant not enough to meet all additional spending across Clear management and monitoring of the financial impact of COVID19 and Director of Finance March 2021

 Targeted outcome Strategic Risk Activity Lead Officer Completion date pandemic and to deliver sustainable services.
 Targeted savings and income collection are achieved to support funding. all areas or to sustain services post COVID19.
 Inability to ensure income exceeds expenditure for the years 2019/20 and future years as defined within the Financial Strategy for outcomes to be delivered.
 Lack of clarity from Central Government on the future funding levels and changes to Local Government powers and financing, plus increased uncertainty re: local resources which inhibits the ability to calculate future budgets (including funding methodology) normal financial pressures on the existing budget.
 Refreshed financial strategy, clear forecasting and sensitivity analysis.
 Identification and maximisation of all available funds/ grants.
-Ongoing liaison with all relevant bodies 20 around the funding crisis and practical response to it.
+Ongoing liaison with all relevant bodies around the funding crisis and practical response to it.
 Monitor recovery, savings and income collection targets and take action to maximise revenue.
 Governance and Assurance 3.
 Plans are designed to mitigate the lack of funding and impact of COVID19 that risk statutory functions not being delivered robustly in respect of Adult and Children services Increased safeguarding issues are not addressed as timely and fully as they should be.
 Budget monitoring and reporting to ensure delivery of statutory services.
 Explanation and exploration of the impact of funding issues on base pressures and additional COVID related activity.
 Director of Adult and Children Services March 2021 4.
 Good recruitment and retention of experienced Demands for specialist staff changes as a result of COVID19.
 Staff cannot be recruited to quickly enough and need to be retained from more Monitor demands on agency staff.
 Maximise training and apprenticeship programmes and use of the levee.
 Director of Workforce and Transformation March 2021

-20 MP's /Secretary of State/ etc.
+&lt;sup>20 MP's /Secretary of State/ etc.